Cy Young’s Three Cards Among the Keys to the T206 Set

 My own personal favorite of the two action shots is probably the glove shows version.
 And if buying any one of the three, that’s the one I’d be the most interested in.
 Young’s bare hand card isn’t pursued much less, though, even if the image of the iconic pitcher isn’t necessarily a great one.

 And if you’re not exactly the beater kind of collector, you’ll pay significantly more for that for a card in even only modest condition.
-PSA 2s and such are closer to the $800-$900 range, depending on eye appeal.
+PSA 2s of the action cards are closer to the $800-$900 range, depending on eye appeal.
+A PSA 2 of the portrait will start closer to $1,000-$1,100.

 Young’s cards haven’t quite reached the same stature that Ty Cobb’s have.
 But after Cobb’s four T206s, his aren’t far behind.